b13/menus/README.md

     page.10.dataProcessing.10.excludeLanguages = de,en
     # 0: default, 1 to include nav_hide = 1 pages
     page.10.dataProcessing.10.includeNotInMenu = 0
+    # add all siteLanguages to menu even if page is not available in language (default 0)
+    page.10.dataProcessing.10.addAllSiteLanguages = 1
     page.10.dataProcessing.10.as = languageswitcher

 Usage in Fluid: